-Comparing the Saint Bernard vs. the Mastiff for your next family pet?
+Comparing the Saint Bernard vs. English Mastiff for your next family pet?
 The Saint Bernard and the English Mastiff are both giant breeds, but they bring different skill sets to their families.
 If you are here because you can’t decide between the two breeds, or you’re just curious as to what they are all about, you’ve come to the right place.
-Here in this guide, we will pit them against one another and discover which one is your match made in hound heaven.

 If you are thinking of welcoming either breed in your home, you’ll want to have plenty of space.
 Both Saint Bernard and the Mastiff are huge, with both breeds rarely weighing below 100 pounds when fully grown.
 Both breeds are excellent with families and do well with children if socialized early.
 These pups can make a great addition to any family if you have space.

 From their history to their personality and their temperament, and their training and grooming needs, there’s plenty of factors to consider.
 So, carry on reading to find out all the juicy doggy details.

 - Height 26-30 Inches

 - Health Average